Bank Statement Loan for Investment Properties | Tim Popp

 Alternative: DSCR Loans for Investors

-It’s worth noting that bank statement loans aren’t the only non-QM option for investment property buyers.
-DSCR (Debt Service Coverage Ratio) loans are another powerful option that’s specifically designed for investment properties and doesn’t require any personal income documentation at all.
+Bank statement loans aren’t the only non-QM option for investment property buyers.
+DSCR (Debt Service Coverage Ratio) loans are another option that’s designed specifically for investment properties and doesn’t require any personal income documentation at all.

 With a DSCR loan, qualification is based entirely on whether the rental income from the property covers the mortgage payment — your personal income isn’t part of the equation.
 This can be a simpler path for investors buying properties with strong rental income.